apache/cordova-coho/docs/plugins-release-process.md

     * Ensured continuous build was green when repos were tagged

 Replace `$RELEASE` and `### ...` line with the actual values!

+TODO Include Release notes in email, at least as a link

 #### Voting